Your Licensed La Mesa Stairlift Specialists

 San Diego County, CA

-On Mount Helix, the conversation is almost always about exterior stairs — midcentury homes from the 1940s through 1960s set on steep hillside lots where the driveway sits a full story below the front door.
-Eight, ten, sometimes fifteen concrete steps running up a retaining wall to the entry.
-Outdoor rails with UV coating and sealed IP55 motor housings are the standard order.
-In Rolando, the housing is flatter but the split-level problem is everywhere — 1950s ranches where a six-step carpeted drop leads from the main hallway to a sunken den, a converted garage suite, or a lower-level bedroom.
-These are the fastest installs we do.
-Around La Mesa Village, the residential blocks hold some of the city's oldest homes — 1930s and 1940s bungalows with narrow stairs, steep treads, and homeowners who have been there for 40 years.
-In College East near SDSU, the mix shifts to 1960s ranches and two-story condos where we handle stairwell installs in common areas through HOA accommodation requests under FEHA.
-And up on Windsor Hills and Grossmont, the hillside grades mean both interior and exterior stairs — we often install a lift inside and a separate outdoor rail from the garage to the entry in the same visit.
+On Mount Helix, exterior stairs dominate — midcentury homes on steep hillside lots where the driveway sits a full story below the front door, requiring outdoor rails with UV coating and sealed IP55 motor housings.
+In Rolando, 1950s split-level ranches have six-step carpeted drops to sunken dens — the fastest installs we do.
+Around La Mesa Village, 1930s and 1940s bungalows have narrow stairs, steep treads, and homeowners who’ve been there 40 years.
+In College East near SDSU, 1960s ranches and two-story condos need HOA accommodation requests under FEHA.
+On Windsor Hills and Grossmont, hillside grades mean both interior and exterior stairs — we often install inside and outside in the same visit.

 Neighborhoods in La Mesa